more1643127748/GraphOMNI/README.md

 The results will be in the ./closedllm/openailog/content/

-Then use 'python main_closemodel.py --task all' to add the results and evaluate the performance of the closed source model.
+Then use 'python main_closemodel.py --task all' to add the results and evaluate the performance of the closed-source model.

 Thank you can evaluate the results via the very first pipeline.